hadley/adv-r/Computing-on-the-language.md

 names(x)
 ```

-Generally, extract arguments by position is dangerous, because R's function calling semantics are so flexible.
+Generally, extracting arguments by position is dangerous, because R's function calling semantics are so flexible.
 It's better to match by name, but all arguments might not be named.
 The solution to this problem is to use `match.call` which takes a function and a call as arguments:

 ```R
 match.call(read.csv, x)